 Test the weapon attribute to hit.

-For each dodge and shield token the defender spends, they may choose a dice and force the attacker to reroll it.
-On success apply the wounds specified in the weapon notation.
-On a great success, it's a critical hit, add the critical wounds too.
+For each dodge and shield token the defender spends, they may choose a die and force the attacker to reroll it.
+On success, apply the wounds specified in the weapon notation.
+On a great success, it's a critical hit; add the critical wounds, too.

-Weapons can only attack units within their range, if a weapon description doesn't specify a range it can only hit targets Close.
+Weapons can only attack units within their range: if a weapon description doesn't specify a range, it can only hit Close targets.

 Recover (1 action)

-You may remove one shield token or dodge token, if you do so, also recover one fatigue point from on a chosen attribute.
+You may remove one shield token or dodge token; if you do so, also recover one fatigue point from a chosen attribute.
 You may remove one stunned token from the character.

 Move (1 action)

-Move to a new position, the maximum number of tiles is your current number of dexterity available dices x 2.
+Move to a new position.
+The maximum number of tiles is your current number of dexterity available die x 2.
 Adventurer's cannot move diagonally.
 Moving will remove any unused shield tokens, but will keep dodge tokens.

-The character may change their facing after moving.
+The character may change their facing direction after moving.